Philip-O-M/PasswordManager/README.md

 ## Introduction

-This is a project where i, together with my team will be implementing a password manager ensuring it passes security tests.
+This is a project where I, together with my team will be implementing a password manager ensuring it passes security tests.

 ## Getting Started